March 04, 2021 5 min read

 You need to be very careful with it.
 A sixteenth of a spoonful will give you the same hit as a large coffee, a quarter tea spoon will lead to a racing heart, sweating and acute anxiety, a tablespoon of caffeine will kill you.

-We hasten to point out that the amounts of caffeine in consumer products (drinks and food) will not kill unless the comestibles are consumed in huge amounts.
+We hasten to point out that the amounts of caffeine in consumer products (drinks and food) will not kill unless they are consumed in huge amounts.

-As for caffeine content on sodas, manufacturers need not give the amount, but by law must state the fact that they contain it.
-If you're wondering how much caffeine that soda has, see Caffeine Informer.
+As for caffeine content in sodas, manufacturers need not give the amount, but by law must state the fact that they contain it.
+If you're wondering how much caffeine your soda has, see the link at Caffeine Informer.